 - a.
-In the case of complaint by a Client directly to the Member, the Member should respond promptly and politely.
+In the case of a complaint by a Client directly to the Member, the Member should respond promptly and politely.
 If the Member considers that the Client does not have a justifiable complaint, the Member should explain politely why that complaint is not justifiable.
-If the Client is still not satisfied the Client should refer to the SMS' complaints procedure on the SMS website, and the Member should inform the Client of this option. - b.
-Members are required to cooperate fully with the complaints procedure and the Complaints Sub-Committee. - c.
-The SMS will monitor the complaints of its Members within this Code and SMS' policies and discuss with a Member any continued breach of any provision.
+If the Client is still not satisfied the Client should refer to The Society'scomplaints procedure on The Society'swebsite, and the Member should inform the Client of this option. - b.
+Members are required to cooperate fully with the complaints procedure and the Professional Standards Sub-Committee. - c.
+The Society will monitor the complaints of its Members within this Code and The Society's policies and discuss with a Member any continued breach of any provision.
 The Executive Committee has the right to take action (including suspension or removal) against Members deemed to be in breach of this Code, Policies and / or the Articles of Association.